-The Division has a proactive preventive maintenance program for its sanitary sewer systems and is focused on critical and/or problematic areas.
+The Division has a proactive preventive maintenance program for its sanitary sewer systems, and is focused on critical and/or problematic areas.
 Preventive maintenance is performed by inhouse staff and includes, but is not limited to: high velocity sewer cleaning, root control, inspection of sewer manholes and facilities, sewer smoke testing, sewer pump/lift station maintenance and inspection, valve exercising, and customer complaint investigation.
 The Division's sewer main pipelines are divided into three (3) groups: trunk sewers (greater than 16 inches in diameter), branch sewers (16 inches or smaller in diameter), and outfall sewers (varying diameters from a WWTP to disposal site).
 In general, most sanitary sewer systems maintained by the Division are branch sewers.
-The MRFRP sanitary sewer system consists of all branch sewer pipelines and building laterals that collect wastewater onsite at septic tanks for treatment and disposal by the Division.
+The YRP sanitary sewer system consists of all branch sewer pipelines and building laterals that convey all raw sewage to the Yucaipa Valley Water District facilities for treatment, processing, and final disposal.
 For sewer pipeline cleaning, the Division utilizes an evacuator type cleaning truck for removal of debris, roots, grease, and objects from sewer manholes, wet-wells, vaults, and other sewer facilities.
 Mechanical rodding machines and straight high-velocity cleaners are also utilized in the cleaning process.